How to Wire a Bath Exhaust Fan and Light

 Installing and Wiring a Bath Exhaust Fan and Light: Power Sources for a Bath Exhaust Fan and Light, Power From a GFCI Outlet, Junction Box Wiring.

-Guide to Installing and Wiring a Bath Exhaust Fan and Light
+Installing and Wiring a Bath Exhaust Fan and Light

 - Removing Existing Wiring